mrperson2015/spark_training/README.md

 [Audit Module Details](audit_spark_job/README.md)

 Audits run with every job to verify all data is accounted for with no record or data loss.
-While audits cant guarantee that the job is bug free.
-It can show that no data loss has occurred.
+While audits can't guarantee that the job is bug free; it can show that no data loss has occurred.
 These can be categorized into two distinct buckets:

 1. _Basic_: steps that can be applied to any job